What is Legionella Control?

 • Cold water distribution: Below 68°F

-For Legionella control to be most effective, a qualified technician should routinely check, inspect and clean the system, in accordance with the Legionella management plan.
+For Legionella control to be most effective, a qualified technician should routinely check, inspect and clean the system, in accordance with the Legionella management program.

 In addition, a qualified technician should: